Are you attending a Diner En Blanc this summer? Or want to host your own? Here’s some inspiration to make your Diner En Blanc a night to remember.

 - We asked each guest to bring something white to share and boy did we have a great variety: naked cheesecake, powdered donuts, salted caramel ice cream, yogurt-covered pretzels, meringues, homemade butter mints, creamsicle cookies, and white Reeses to name just a few.

 And that’s a wrap!
-Ahhh, just looking at these photos makes me want to plan another for next summer.
+Ahhh, just looking at these photos makes me want to plan another.
 Who wants an invite?

 Party Supply Sources